jethornton/mesact/README.md

 Mesa Configuration Tool II

-The Mesa Configuration Tool works with most Debian and Debian based Operating Systems including the Raspberry Pi with the exception of Raspbian 10.
+The Mesa Configuration Tool works with most Debian and Debian based Operating Systems that meet the Python and PyQt5 minimum versions including the Raspberry Pi with the exception of Raspbian 10.

 Requirements:\
 Python Version 3.6 or newer (formatted string literals)\
-PyQt5 Version 5.15.0 or newer (QTabWidget.setTabVisible())
+PyQt5 Version 5.15.0 or newer (QTabWidget.setTabVisible() Debian 11 or up)

 Installation Instructions are [here](https://gnipsel.com/linuxcnc/mesact/index.html)